Weddah/vim/readme.txt

 Installation Steps(Configuration)

 1. Download and Unzip the file on your local system.
-2. copy elms folder and put this file inside root directory(for xampp is htdocs,for wamp is www and for lamp is var/www/
+2. copy Vim folder and put this file inside root directory(for xampp is htdocs,for wamp is www and for lamp is var/www/
 3. Database Configuration

 Open phpmyadmin

 Create Database elms.
-Import database elms.sql(file available inside the pacakege) Open Your browser put inside browser ìhttp://localhost/elms/î Login details for employee
+Import database vim.sql(file available inside the pacakege) Open Your browser put inside browser ‚Äúhttp://localhost/vim/‚Äù Login details for employee

 Email id : anuj@gmail.com